BhavikDThummar/demoworkspace/BATCH_DATA_IMPLEMENTATION_SUMMARY.md

 # Batch Data Implementation Summary

 ## 🎯 Requirement Solved
-Add functionality to fetch data from database/API only once during batch execution of 10K+ items, then enrich each item with the fetched data (e.g., `cmHidden.uomId_fromDB`).
+Add functionality to fetch data from database/API only once during batch execution of 10K+ items, then enrich each item with the fetched data (e.g., `cmHidden.uomName_FromDB`).

 ## 🏗️ Implementation Overview